thepolarbear0818/blog/pages/privacy-policy.md

 # Privacy Policy

-There is no telemetry on this website.
-Rest assured.
+I am using Vercel's data collection on this page.